-RebelBetting has managed to strike the right balance between user friendliness and the number of features on offer in their value betting software.
+RebelBetting has managed to strike the right balance between user friendliness, pricing and the number of features on offer in their value betting software.

 Here are its main pros and cons.

-Unlike RebelBetting’s surebetting software, their value betting software can be run either as a desktop application or entirely in your browser.
+Unlike RebelBetting’s surebetting software, their value betting program can be run either as a desktop application or entirely in your browser.